jacwellington/mnpopcenter.github.io/_posts/2015-05-07-importing-fixed-length-data-using-ruby-part-two.markdown

 tags: []
 comments: []
 ---
-<em>Read part one of this post <a title="Fixed Length Record Data" href="http://tech.popdata.org/fixed-length-record-data/">here</a>.</em>
+<em>Read [part one]({% post_url 2015-01-28-fixed-length-record-data %}) first.</em>

 Last time, I discussed the Fixed Length Record (FLR) format and showed how to use the 'hflr' Ruby gem to read in hierarchical data in FLR format and produce Ruby structs.
-In this post I'll demonstrate how to combine 'hflr' with a simple importer class to load a database with the FLR data. <a id="more"></a><a id="more-667"></a>Then I'll show you how to get some real-world FLR data to import.
+In this post I'll demonstrate how to combine 'hflr' with a simple importer class to load a database with the FLR data.
+Then I'll show you how to get some real-world FLR data to import.
 Finally, I'll discuss specific issues that come up when importing this data, and explore the IPUMS microdata just a bit.

 <h4>Efficiently Import Data</h4>